Techtonica/curriculum/testing-and-tdd/mocha-testing.md

 #### Mocha vs. Jasmine

-Both Mocha and Jasmine are popular JavaScript testing frameworks for writing BDD (Behavior-Driven Design) tests.
+Both Mocha and Jasmine are popular JavaScript testing frameworks for writing BDD (Behavior-Driven Development) tests.
 So, why might you choose one other the other?

 *Jasmine:* Jasmine attempts to provide everything that a developer would need in a testing framework.
 It does not need the browser, the DOM, or any JavaScript framework to work, so it's simple to get up and running.